Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: Abstract

 \section{Abstract}

-I study mechanism design with blockchain-based tokens, that is, tokens that can be used within a mechanism but can also be saved and traded outside of the mechanism.
-I do so by considering a repeated, private-value auction, in which the auctioneer accepts payments in a blockchain-based token he creates and initially owns.
-I show that the present-discounted value of the expected revenues is the same as in a standard auction with dollars, but these revenues accrue earlier and are less variable.
-The optimal monetary policy involves the burning of tokens used in the auction, a common feature of many blockchain-based auctions.
-I then introduce non-contractible effort and the possibility of misappropriating revenues.
-I compare the auction with tokens to an auction with dollars in which the auctioneer can also issue financial securities.
-An auction with tokens is preferred when there are sufficiently severe contracting frictions, while the opposite is true when contracting frictions are low. \\ \textbf{JEL classification}: D44, E42, L86 \\ \textbf{Keywords}: Mechanism design, Auctions, Blockchain, Cryptocurrencies, Tokens, Private Money
+I study a repeated auction in which payments are made with a blockchain token created and initially owned by the auction designer.
+Unlike the ``virtual money'' previously examined in mechanism design, such tokens can be saved and traded outside the mechanism.
+I show that the present-discounted value of expected revenues equals that of a conventional dollar auction, but revenues accrue earlier and are less volatile.
+The optimal monetary policy burns the tokens used for payment, a practice common in blockchain-based protocols.
+I also show that the same outcome can be reproduced in a dollar auction if the auctioneer issues a suitable dollar-denominated security.
+This equivalence breaks down with moral hazard and contracting frictions: with severe contracting frictions the token auction dominates, whereas with mild contracting frictions the dollar auction combined with a dollar-denominated financial instrument is preferred. \\ \textbf{JEL classification}: D44, E42, L86 \\ \textbf{Keywords}: Mechanism design, Auctions, Blockchain, Cryptocurrencies, Tokens, Private Money